 More detailed record keeping associated with this maintenance activity would allow staff to begin to analyze the records to develop appropriate maintenance and capital plans.

 For instance, could annual catch basin cleaning be switched to bi-annual?
-Would areas of higher accumulation be an indicator of more serious structural issue?
+Would areas and/or structures with high degree of accumulation be an indicator of more serious structural issue?
 Should isolated CCTV inspections become part of annual maintenance activities?

 With improved in-field inspection record keeping and related GIS referencing, life cycle activities could be improved.